-Best known as an opera singer, Jessye Norman has also lent her rich, dramatic, and powerful voice to recordings and recitals of spirituals and hymns—including a particularly compelling version of “Amazing Grace” and Christmas carols, in addition to recording jazz.
-She has never limited herself to any one musical genre, and her voice can widely range from contralto to high soprano.
+Best known as an opera singer, Jessye Norman also lent her rich, dramatic, and powerful voice to recordings and recitals of spirituals and hymns—including a particularly compelling version of “Amazing Grace,” Christmas carols, and jazz recordings.
+She never limited herself to any one musical genre, and her voice widely ranged from contralto to high soprano.

-    Norman was born on September 15, 1945 in Augusta, Georgia, the child of Silas Norman, an insurance broker, and Janie Norman, a schoolteacher.
-She began singing in church choirs as a young child, and was taking piano lessons by age eight.
+Norman was born on September 15, 1945, in Augusta, Georgia, the child of Silas Norman, an insurance broker, and Janie Norman, a schoolteacher.
+She began singing in church choirs as a young child and was taking piano lessons by age eight.
 Her singing enabled her to attend Howard University on a full scholarship, where she studied with voice teacher Carolyn Grant, and she graduated in 1967.
-Winning first prize at an international music competition in Germany in 1968 propelled her into international recognition, and by 1972 she had performed her triumphal debut in the title role of Verdi’s Aida at the legendary La Scala Opera House in Milan, Italy.
+Winning first prize at an international music competition in Germany in 1968 propelled her into international recognition.
+By 1972, she had performed her triumphal debut in the title role of Verdi’s Aida at the legendary La Scala Opera House in Milan, Italy.

-    Norman has received numerous honorary doctorates, and was the recipient of the Kennedy Center Honor in 1997.
-Her vibrant, emotion-filled singing and commanding stage presence, as well as her reputation for an intellectual grasp of the music she sings, have earned her world-wide acclaim.
+Norman received numerous honorary doctorates and was the recipient of the Kennedy Center Honor in 1997.
+Her vibrant, emotion-filled singing and commanding stage presence, as well as her reputation for an intellectual grasp of the music she sings, earned her world-wide acclaim.

 Jessye Norman died of complications from a 2015 spinal cord injury on September 30, 2019, at Mt.
 Sinai St. Luke’s Hospital in New York City.
 She was 74 years old.